environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 It may be helpful to test out the wildcards and expand statements in a Python interpreter like we did in class (with `from snakemake.io import *`).

-Once you have filled in the wildcards and expand statements, you can start testing and refining this rule and the wildcards using the command: `snakemake --use-conda -p -j 1`.
+Once you have filled in the wildcards and expand statements, you can start testing and refining this rule and the wildcards using the command: `snakemake --use-conda --dryrun -j 1`.
 If it works, it should begin working through each of the files and creating the output.
 At the end of your run, you should have a new set of files that look like this:

 ```bash
 outputs/